Hashcash: Bitcoin mining

 In contrast to hashcash in mail applications that relies on recipients to set manually an amount of work intended to deter malicious senders, the Bitcoin cryptocurrency network employs a different hash-based proof-of-work challenge to enable competitive Bitcoin mining.
 A Bitcoin miner runs a computer program that collects unconfirmed transactions from users on the network.
 Together, these can form a "block" and earn a payment to the miner, but a block is only accepted by the network if its hash meets the network's difficulty target.
 Thus, as in hashcash, miners must discover by brute force the "nonce" that, when included in the block, results in an acceptable hash.

-Unlike hashcash, Bitcoin's difficulty target does not specify a minimum number of leading zeros in the hash.
-Instead, the hash is interpreted as a (very large) integer, and this integer must be less than the target integer.
-This is necessary because the Bitcoin network must periodically adjust its difficulty level to maintain an average time of 10 minutes between successive blocks.
-If only leading zeros were considered, then the difficulty could only be doubled or halved, causing the adjustment to greatly overshoot or undershoot in response to small changes in the average block time.
-Still, the number of leading zeros in the target serves as a good approximation of the current difficulty.
-In January 2020, block #614525 had 74 leading zeros.

 Spam filters

-Hashcash is used as a potential solution for false positives with automated spam filtering systems, as legitimate users will rarely be inconvenienced by the extra time it takes to mine a stamp.
-SpamAssassin has been able to check for Hashcash stamps since version 2.70, assigning a negative score (i.e. less likely to be spam) for valid, unspent Hashcash stamps.
+Hashcash was used as a potential solution for false positives with automated spam filtering systems, as legitimate users will rarely be inconvenienced by the extra time it takes to mine a stamp.
+SpamAssassin was able to check for Hashcash stamps since version 2.70 until version 3.4.2, assigning a negative score (i.e. less likely to be spam) for valid, unspent Hashcash stamps.
 However, although the hashcash plugin is on by default, it still needs to be configured with a list of address patterns that must match against the Hashcash resource field before it will be used.
+Support was removed from SpamAssassin's trunk on 2019-06-26, affecting version 3.4.3 and beyond.